xiaoxianyu-office/mm/skills/mechanics/ModifyDamage.md

 ## Description
 Modifies the damage event that triggered the skill.
-This mechanic must be synched, meaning that either the mechanic or the initial skill calling it must be run with the `sync=true` attribute
+This mechanic must be synced, meaning that either the mechanic or the initial skill calling it must be run with the `sync=true` attribute.

 ## Attributes